 More recently, I produced and hosted Those Dancing Years and Hot Pipes!, for almost three years (2006-09) for Valle Radio in Albox, Almeria.
 I also had a weekly show, Rhythm Is My Business, running on Sunshine-FM in Spain’s Costa Blanca for some 30 weeks.

 My interest in vintage music of many styles originated back in my teens in the 1960s, listening to the variety shows of Jack Jackson, Sam Costa and others on the BBC Light Programme.
 Since then, my tastes have widened even further and my music choices reflect a huge cross-section of musical styles.

-One of my passions is, and has been for over 40 years, the theatre pipe organ, otherwise known as the cinema organ.
+One of my passions is, and has been for over 50 years, the theatre pipe organ, otherwise known as the cinema organ.
 I have held various voluntary positions in organ preservation societies, both in London and Los Angeles.
 Although I don’t play a note, I like to think that I have a good ear for quality and interesting music and understand some of the concepts of phrasing and rhythmic interpretation – both very useful presenting a show such as Hot Pipes.
-I now have well over 35,000 tracks of theatre organ in my ever-increasing library from which to programme my shows, thanks to very generous contributions of recordings from artists and enthusiasts around the world.
+I now have well over 55,000 tracks of theatre and electronic organ in my ever-increasing library from which to programme my shows, thanks to very generous contributions of recordings from artists and enthusiasts around the world.